 - contain a signature and date (of the patient or personal representative).

 A valid authorization must also have these statements:

 - the patient has the right to revoke the authorization, with instructions on how to revoke;

 - clarification that under most circumstances medical care may not be conditional on the signing of the authorization; and

 - a warning that the PHI may be re-disclosed by the receiving entity.

 The patient must receive a copy of the authorization and the provider must also maintain a copy.

-A group practice in an urban area was burglarized and many of the practice's computers were stolen.
+A group practice was burglarized and many of their computers were stolen.
 Among the items stolen was the server that contained the practice management database.
 The database contained all patient demographic files, including patient names, home addresses, dates of birth, social security numbers, and diagnoses.
 Access to the practice management database was protected by password, but this level of security could potentially be circumvented.
 The practice sent letters to their patients notifying them of the breach.
 They also notified the OCR of the burglary and breach of PHI.